"

 "Running Track Surfac" by Soft Surfaces Ltd is licensed under CC BY 2.0.

 Another special thing about Mae is, while in middle school she skipped a grade.
 She went from sixth grade to eight grade.
+She did not need to go to seventh grade.
 This means she was so good at her studies that she moved ahead faster than other kids her age.
-This showed how dedicated she was to learning and reaching her dreams.
+This showed how dedicated she was to learning and reaching her dreams3.

 Mae went to Morgan Park High School.
 High school was a big step for Mae.
 She still loved learning and she joined the science and math clubs and spent many hours studying and doing experiments.
 She also didn’t stop dancing.
 She became a cheerleader in high school.
 She loved being active and healthy.
-She was determined to make her dreams come true.
+She was focused on making her dreams come true.

 In 1973, Mae graduated with honors when she was only sixteen years old.
 She finished high school earlier than most kids.